SuyeshBadge/fixin5mins/memory-bank/activeContext.md

    - Test state persistence between restarts
    - Ensure proper error handling for failed posts

-7. **Deploy Scheduler to Production**:
+8. **Deploy Scheduler to Production**:
    - Set up PM2 for process management
    - Configure automatic startup after system reboots
    - Implement monitoring and alerting

-8. **Test Motivation-Accent Template**:
+9. **Test Motivation-Accent Template**:
    - Test the template with different content types and lengths
    - Verify that the word highlighting works correctly
    - Test with various emotionalHook and actionStep combinations
    - Ensure responsive sizing works well for different content lengths

-9. **Test Self-Love Gradient Template**:
+10. **Test Self-Love Gradient Template**:
     - Test the template with different content types and lengths
     - Verify that the pill alignment is correct in all cases
     - Test across different topics and themes

-10. **Create Additional Templates**:
-    - Create more template variations with different styles
-    - Explore other color schemes and typography options
-    - Create templates for different emotional tones

 11. **Test Instagram Posting**:
     - Test the fixed single image posting functionality